ornldaac/bioscape_workshop_sa/book/tutorials/Townsend_Tutorials/Part_3_Trait_Mapping_with_Image/README.md

 3. Startup an instance of Jupyter Notebook
 4. Edit the code line for the specific hyperspectral image file name.
 </br> 4a. _(Optional)_ Edit the code line for the specific coefficient model file name.
-6. Execute the code line by line in Jupyter Notebook to produce the foliar trait map.
+6. Execute the code line-by-line in Jupyter Notebook to produce the foliar trait map.
 7. Visualize the results

 ## What the code is actually doing: